-Sustainable transformation begins when women lead water and sanitation solutions in their communities — breaking cycles of inequity and setting new norms for inclusion and shared leadership.
+Sustainable transformation begins when women lead water and sanitation solutions in their communities, breaking cycles of inequity and setting new norms for inclusion and shared leadership.

 Water access and gender equity are deeply connected.
-In many communities, the burden of collecting water limits women’s education, income and leadership opportunities.
-At Surge, we prioritize gender equity in water management, ensuring that women have a seat at the table — and the tools to lead with confidence.
+In many communities, the burden of collecting water limits women’s education, income, and leadership opportunities.
+At Surge, we prioritize gender equity in water management, ensuring that women have a seat at the table—and the tools to lead with confidence.

 Surge strengthens women’s leadership in water management by equipping them with the skills, knowledge, and authority to manage and govern systems that serve their communities

-Inclusive leadership not only amplifies women’s voices — it ensures that solutions reflect their realities and priorities.
+Inclusive leadership not only amplifies women’s voices, it ensures that solutions reflect their realities and priorities.
 When women lead, communities thrive, and lasting change begins.

 Water solutions must address deeply rooted gender norms.
-Surge works alongside communities to challenge barriers that exclude women from management and decision-making.
+Surge works alongside communities to challenge barriers that exclude women from management and decision making.
 By integrating gender-inclusive training, engaging men and boys as allies, and amplifying women’s leadership, we foster a shift toward shared leadership.
 This shift strengthens families, expands economic opportunities, and embeds gender equity in community structures.

-Through Surge’s soapmaking initiative, women gain the skills to produce and sell soap, providing a steady income while improving hygiene access in their communities.
+Through Surge’s soap-making initiative, women gain the skills to produce and sell soap, providing a steady income while improving hygiene access in their communities.
 These small businesses foster financial independence and strengthen local markets, extending economic benefits to the broader community.

 Access to menstrual products is essential for dignity, health, and education.
 Surge’s reusable pad-making program equips women and girls with the resources to create and distribute sustainable menstrual products, reducing stigma and improving school attendance for girls.
 This community-driven approach addresses critical gaps in menstrual health and promotes gender equity.